Redawt/f4-frost-guide/normallo.md

 #### 9. Frost Cell Fixes (FCF)
 {: .hili}

-No other files should come after the FCF .esp files, except very special mods.
+No other files should come after the FCF .esp files, except very special mods (see rule 10.)
-Two exception to this rule are the Satellite Worldmap mod (SatelliteWorldMap.esp), and Item Sorter patches like Complex Sorter patches from xEdit.
-The two exceptions must be loaded after the FCF files.
 If you don't follow these rules, bad things will happen!
 The FCF_Main.esp and FCF_Previsibines.esp must come first, and in the same order as below.
 After those two plugins all other FCF plugins must be loaded.